Asian stocks rise even as China's manufacturing slows

 The Dow Jones Industrial Average shed 0.4% to 34,935.47.
 The Nasdaq composite dropped 0.7% to 14,672.68.

-In other trading, U.S. benchmark crude oil lost 98 cents to $72.97 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude oil declined $1.11 to $74.30.
+In other trading, U.S. benchmark crude oil lost 75 cents to $73.20 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude oil declined 81 cents to $74.60.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.